6 OOP Concepts in Java with examples

 Outer covering: feather

 With encapsulation, you can protect the fields of a class.
-To do so, declare the fields as private and providing access to them with getter and setter methods.
+To do so, you need to declare the fields as private and provide access to them with getter and setter methods.

-class below is fully encapsulated.
-It has three private fields and each of them has its own set of getter and setter methods.
+The Animal class below is fully encapsulated.
+It has three private fields, and each has its own pair of getter and setter methods.

 class Animal {